Sunita Jain: Awards

-She received The Vreeland Award of the University of Nebraska in 1969 and Marie Sandoz Prairie Schooner Fiction Award twice, in 1970 and 1971.
+She received The Vreeland Award of the University of Nebraska–Lincoln in 1969 and Marie Sandoz Prairie Schooner Fiction Award twice, in 1970 and 1971.

 She was awarded the Uttar Pradesh Hindi Sansthan Award in 1979 and 1980, followed by the Delhi Hindi Academy Award in 1996.

 The Government of India awarded her the civilian honor of Padma Shri in 2004.

 She is a recipient of other honors such as Nirala Namit Award (1980), Sahityakar Samman (1996), Mahadevi Varma Samman (1997), Prabha Khetan Award, Brahmi Sundari Award, Sulochini Writer Award and UP Sahitya Bhushan Award.

-In 2015 she was awarded the Vyas Samman by the K.K.
-Birla foundation for her poetry collection Kshama.
+In 2015 she was awarded the Vyas Samman by the K. K. Birla Foundation for her poetry collection Kshama.

 Death and legacy

 Sunita Jain died in New Delhi on 11 December 2017 after a short battle with a rare blood disorder.